Canyon Creek Food (CVE:CYF) Stock Price Up 180% – Should You Buy?

-Shares of Canyon Creek Food Company Ltd. (CVE:CYF – Get Free Report) shot up 180% during mid-day trading on Tuesday .
+Shares of Canyon Creek Food Company Ltd. (CVE:CYF – Get Free Report) traded up 180% during mid-day trading on Wednesday .
 The company traded as high as C$0.09 and last traded at C$0.07.
-1,123,100 shares were traded during trading, an increase of 726% from the average session volume of 135,989 shares.
+1,123,100 shares traded hands during trading, an increase of 726% from the average session volume of 135,989 shares.
 The stock had previously closed at C$0.03.

 Canyon Creek Food Company Profile